amouiche/qnap_mtd_resize_for_bullseye/README.md

 - Resize the "NAS config" filesystem
 - Prepare the content of current "NAS config" partition (offset 0xc0000 to 0x200000) with the shrink FS + first 1MB of the current kernel
-- preapre the image of current "Kernel" partition (starting at 0x200000) with tail of the current kernel
+- prepare the image of current "Kernel" partition (starting at 0x200000) with tail of the current kernel
 - Patch U-boot env/config for the new `bootargs`and `bootcmd`variables.
 - Write flash from 0xc0000 to 0x200000 ("NAS config" + 1MB head of kernel)
 - write flash from 0x200000 with 1MB tail of kernel.